Mechanisms of anticancer agents

 June 14, 2022

-To improve treatment outcome, multiple drugs of distinctive mechanisms but complementary anticancer activities are often used to enhance antitumor efficacy and minimize risk of acquiring drug resistance.
-Specifically, the Law lab investigates the synergistic effects of drug combinations, with the aim of developing new therapeutic strategies, such as drug-induced targeting approaches, for cancer treatments.
-In addition, the lab is actively involved in studying other anticancer agents, including a mitochondrial disrupting peptide to induce the apoptosis of cancer cells, CXCR4-targeting delivery, anti-receptor for advanced glycation end products (RAGE) and Herceptin antibodies for immunotherapy, and docosahexaenoic acid as a sensitizer.
+To improve the treatment outcome, multiple drugs of distinctive mechanism but complementary anticancer activities are often used to enhance the antitumor efficacy and minimize the risk of acquiring drug resistance.
+Specifically, we investigate the synergistic effects of drug combinations, with the aim of developing new therapeutic strategies, such as drug-induced targeting approaches (Fig. 6, PMID: 32678032), for cancer treatments.
+In addition, we are actively involved in studying other anticancer agents, including a mitochondrial disrupting peptide to induce the apoptosis of cancer cells (PMID: 16928814), CXCR4-targeting delivery (PMID: 28196146), anti-RAGE and Herceptin antibodies for immunotherapy (PMID: WOS:000319516400016), and docosahexaenoic acid as a sensitizer.

 Weill Cornell Medicine